Luzkan/smells/content/smells/special-case.md

 ## Special Case

-Wake addresses the complex conditional situation as a _Special Case_ code smell with two symptoms - complex `if` statement and/or value checking [before doing the actual work](./required-setup-or-teardown-code.md) [[1](#sources)].
+Wake addresses the complex conditional situation as a _Special Case_ code smell with two symptoms - a complex `if` statement and/or value checking [before doing the actual work](./required-setup-or-teardown-code.md) [[1](#sources)].

 ### Causation

 There was a need for a special case to handle.
-This might be an also a hotfix that was never fixed properly.
+This might also be a hotfix that was never properly fixed.

 ### Problems: